THE POWER OF GRATITUDE

-We all have good and bad things to focus on and we all have a choice which one we focus on.
+We all have good and bad things to focus on, and we all have a choice on which one we focus on.

-Some of us currently resonate with focusing on the things that are negative in our lives and that is only because we have trained our minds to default to that.
+Some of us currently resonate with focusing on the negative things in our lives, and that is only because we have trained our minds to default to that.

-If we do a daily exercise to train it the other way we will eventually default to thinking positively, to feeling gratitude and projecting it.
+If we do a daily exercise to train it the other way, we will eventually default to thinking positively, feeling gratitude, and projecting it.

 But..
 I don’t want you to focus on the results...